 The communication challenge is explaining why it is difficult to know for certain why some people develop disease and others do not.
 However, a key point to make is that just because a person has had an exposure does not mean that they are going to get a disease.
 This is important to alleviate psychological harm that can result from living with the fear of developing an asbestos-related disease.
-In this situation, it is important to communicate that the risk of disease is related to cumulative exposure and there is no way of quantifying that for different situations.
-It is an opportunity to explain that although a one-off exposure is unlikely to result in disease, it is important to prevent further exposure.
+In this situation, it is important to communicate that the risk of disease is related to cumulative exposure over a lifetime.
+It is an opportunity to explain that, although a one-off exposure may not result in disease, it is important to prevent further exposure.